 Did You Know?

-“Remember that ingredients are listed in order of dominating weight, so pay extra attention to the first couple of ingredients listed,” says Berndt.
+“Remember that ingredients are listed in order of dominating weight, so pay extra attention to the first couple of ingredients listed,” Berndt recommended.
 “It’s like a snapshot of what makes up the majority of the bar.”
 Ideally, the protein source comes first or second, along with other whole foods like nuts or oats.
-In terms of red flags, favor bars with ingredients you can recognize and pronounce, says Feuerstein.
-“If you’re looking at a cheap bar made by a multinational corporation,” he explains, “by line two, you’re going to be deep in a chemistry lesson.”
+In terms of red flags, favor bars with ingredients you can recognize and pronounce, said Feuerstein.
+“If you’re looking at a cheap bar made by a multinational corporation,” he explained, “by line two, you’re going to be deep in a chemistry lesson.”

 Sugar alcohols give you low-calorie bars, but they can also give you gas.

 Sugar alcohols — sorbitol, mannitol, xylitol, and more — sweeten products while keeping the sugar count low.
 They’re great if you’re cutting calories, but they can sometimes cause gas, bloating, or gastrointestinal discomfort.
 Our bodies cannot completely absorb sugar alcohols, which means rather than passing into the bloodstream, they travel through the gastrointestinal tract.
 Once there, they can ferment, causing abdominal cramping, flatulence, and diarrhea.
 “A lot of people experience bloating after eating a protein bar, and this is why,” added Feuerstein.

 If you’re considering a protein bar with a lot of sugar alcohols, try buying just one first — and making sure there aren’t any unexpected gurgles in your stomach — before committing to a 20-pack.